-If you're recording the video with your smart phone, there are convenient phone apps, such as InShot, iMovie, and Splice that provide easy video editing to compile your recordings, edit out sound, fix exposure and export one video file.
+Raw, unedited video files are acceptable.
+However, if you're recording the video with your smartphone and want to merge your raw videos into one file, there are convenient phone apps, such as InShot, iMovie, and Splice that provide easy video editing to compile your recordings, edit out sound, fix exposure and export one video file.
 If you're using a traditional camera, there are computer-based video editing programs, such as QuickTime which provide basic splices and trims to combine your recordings.

-Do not apply color filters or novelties to photographs or video.
+Do not apply color filters or novelties to photographs or videos.
 The horse's name may be added in the lower left-hand corner of the videos only.
 Always choose the best possible resolution and file size to ensure maximum quality.

-You may submit your video file through the website at www.europeanbrabant.com, via email to Registrar@europeanbrabant.com or a thumb drive or cd mailed to 407 Woodland Rd Mercer.
-PA 16137.
+Submit videos online via email to registrar@europeanbrabant.com or you can upload media to the EBRA Google Drive by clicking HERE.
+You can also send a thumb drive with media by mail to 407 Woodland Rd Mercer, PA 16137.